Edward Olivares Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Tigers pitching staff ranks 25th in MLB.
+- The 8.3 strikeouts per nine innings compiled by the Tigers pitching staff ranks 24th in MLB.

-- The Tigers have the 22nd-ranked team ERA among all MLB pitching staffs (4.51).
+- The Tigers have a 4.46 team ERA that ranks 21st across all MLB pitching staffs.

-- Tigers pitchers combine to rank 20th in baseball in home runs given up (87 total, 1.2 per game).
+- The Tigers rank 20th in baseball in home runs allowed (87 total, 1.2 per game).

-- His most recent appearance was on Wednesday against the Atlanta Braves, when the righty went six innings, surrendering six earned runs while giving up nine hits.
+- In his last outing on Thursday against the Minnesota Twins, the left-hander went six innings, allowing four earned runs while surrendering seven hits.

-- The 31-year-old has put up an ERA of 4.23, with 6.4 strikeouts per nine innings, in 11 games this season.
-Opponents are hitting .236 against him.
+- The 32-year-old has put together a 5.88 ERA and 9 strikeouts per nine innings in 13 games this season, while giving up a batting average of .252 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.